aardappel/lobster/docs/source/type_checker.md

 subtly different things depending on the input, with no overhead from the conditional, and the ability to operate differently on each case.

-You can do something similar with multi-methods, but that may require more code or may be less efficient.
+You can do something similar with overloading / dynamic dispatch, but that may require more code or may be less efficient.

 Generic classes and structs
 --------------------------